Below are some FAQs to help you gain a better understanding of the event.

 For vehicles in question, please contact the rally staff.

-This is an important section that takes place on October 8th in Lake Tahoe area (location TBA).
-This will allow us to meet with you to distribute necessary items, install tracking, check for required items, register for fuel service, etc. Time schedule of the 8th will be announced by July 1st.
+This is an important section that takes place on October 12th in Mammoth Mountain area (location TBA).
+This will allow us to meet with you to distribute necessary items, install tracking, check for required items, register for fuel service, etc. Time schedule of the 12th will be announced by July 1st.
 The day is expected to start early with Welcome Meeting and Rally School.
 You can view a sample Tech Inspection sheet here.

 We have designed an interesting course that is fun to drive (in our book!) and respectful to our desert environment.
 It is composed of the primary portion of challenges – called Compass & Map Challenges.
 The secondary challenges are called Rebelle Enduro Challenges (REC) whereby competitors use roadbooks to remain “on route” and in some challenges, “on time” factoring in time, speed, distance for average speed (at or under speed limits).
 Our goal is that when you finish, you have tested and sharpened your driving skills, and definitely sharpened several different types of navigation skills.
 The Rebelle Rally combines multiple types of navigation/driving challenges including the following items: